 Alison Wearing is the author of the internationally acclaimed travel memoir Honeymoon in Purdah: an Iranian Journey, in addition to prize-winning articles, essays, short stories and solo plays.
 Her most recent work, Confessions of a Fairy's Daughter, is both a memoir and a multimedia one-woman play.
 The memoir was nominated for the RBC/Taylor Prize for Non-Fiction, shortlisted for the Edna Staebler Award for Creative Nonfiction, named one of Indigo's Top 50 Books of 2013, and became a national bestseller.
-The play has seen more than 100 performances across Canada and internationally, and its numerous awards include Best Dramatic Script at New York City's United Solo, the largest festival of solo theatre in the world.
+The play has seen more than 100 performances across Canada and its numerous awards include Best Dramatic Script at New York City's United Solo, the largest festival of solo theatre in the world.

 Alison performs, speaks and teaches writing workshops at home, abroad and online.
 She is based in Stratford, Ontario, Canada.